 The Service Provider should continue to process as normal when connected to the backup NPAC.

-2.5.6 Backup NPAC notifies Service Providers of switch to primary NPAC and start of cutover quiet period
+2.5.6 LNPA notifies Service Providers of switch to primary NPAC and start of cutover quiet period

-When the primary machine is brought back up, the backup NPAC will advise the Service Providers of the timing of their switch back to the primary machine.
+When the primary machine is brought back up, the LNPA will advise the Service Providers of the timing of their switch back to the primary machine.

 2.5.7 Service providers reconnect to primary NPAC